Brenda0904/Bafstu/to_test.md

 ====
 Tested with the data supplied by the paper

-Need to create hg38 data
+Need to create hg38 data.

+Needs a mysql database.

 FATHMM-XF
 ====